-*** 2021 NFL MOCK DRAFT updated Oct.
-21. This mock draft will be updated occasionally.
+*** 2021 NFL MOCK DRAFT updated April 13.
+This mock draft will be updated weekly.
 Follow @walterfootball for NFL Draft updates. ***

-Lawrence is the favorite to be the No. 1 pick in the 2021 NFL Draft.
+Trevor Lawrence is locked in as the No. 1 pick in the 2021 NFL Draft.
 He has it all, and that includes size (6-6, 215), a big arm, accuracy and mobility.

 Follow @walterfootball for updates.
 Also, you can Support Us on Patreon here!

 Also, if you'd like to support the site, check out my book!
 It's available on Amazon, and it's called A Safety and a Field Goal.

 Take a look:

 You can buy it here.
 It has some NFL Draft-related topics, so like I said, if you want to support the site, this is a great way to do it!

 The Jets made a very foolish decision to beat the Rams (and the Browns.)
 Now, they have a dilemma.
 Do they select the second-best quarterback in the class or stick with Sam Darnold?
 Considering that Darnold has shown no signs of becoming a franchise quarterback and has admitted to "seeing ghosts," it would be best to trade him, especially given that New York will have to pay him a large contract to retain him.
 It would be smart to move him for a second- or third-round pick.

 Zach Wilson is a smart quarterback with good arm talent.
 However, there are some reported off-the-field and injury issues.
 Go here to read about Teams Having Concerns with Zach Wilson.
 I've moved Wilson up to No. 2, but the Jets could still go with Justin Fields.

 San Francisco 49ers: Justin Fields, QB, Ohio State